 Discount Travel For Students

 International travel for students can be expensive, but not as expensive as when you’re not a student!
-I can’t tell you how much money I saved with student discounts while I was traveling abroad.
-ILP set me up with an insurance card that doubled as a student ID which meant half off museum tickets, discounts on food, and even free entry to some attractions.
+I can’t tell you how much money I saved with student discounts while I was traveling abroad — just bring your university ID card and see if that can count when you see "student discount price" getting into museums, local transport, and other attractions.

 Get Cheap Passport Photos